Why were sweeteners damned in latest study?

-Now that sugar has been rightly condemned for the obesity epidemic are we going to see an even greater increase in the number of people who are over-weight or obese as we turn to artificial sweeteners?
+Did you know that sweeteners are actually bad for you?
+Sugar has been rightly condemned for the obesity epidemic.
+But have we replaced one problem with another?
+Are we going to see an increasing number of people who are over-weight or obese as we turn to artificial sweeteners?

-As food manufacturers attempt to support people in their quest to reduce sugar consumption by replacing sugar with sweeteners, research is clearly indicating a correlation between artificial sweeteners and obesity.
+Food manufacturers attempt to support people in their quest to reduce sugar consumption by replacing sugar with sweeteners.
+Yet research is clearly indicating a correlation between artificial sweeteners and obesity.

-A recent study published in the journal PLoS One involving 1455 male and female participants over a ten-year period clearly showed that sweeteners are associated with heavier weight, larger waists and increased abdominal obesity, a strong risk factor in CVD and mortality (https://www.ncbi.nlm.nih.gov/pubmed/27880832)
+A recent study published in the journal PLoS One involving 1455 male and female followed participants over a ten-year period.
+The study clearly showed that sweeteners are associated with heavier weight, larger waists and increased abdominal obesity Weight and abdominal obesity is a strong risk factor for cardiovascular disease risk and mortality.

 You might think that those who are more concerned about their weight or who are diabetic are more likely to consume sweeteners hence the correlation.
 The researchers however thought about that and have disproved this possible correlation.
 The researchers state that the participants who reported low-calorie sweetener use and did not have obesity at baseline (start of study) had a significantly greater cumulative incidence of obesity than participants who did not use sweeteners.

 Replacing sugar with artificial sweeteners is not advisable.
-There are many products that claim to be natural but are so highly processed and combined with synthetic compounds to make them cheaper that they are not recommended.
+There are many products that claim to be ‘natural’ but natural isn’t always healthy!
+If a ‘natural’ product is so highly processed and combined with synthetic compounds to make them cheaper that they are not recommended.